regorxxx/Playlist-Manager-SMP/README.md

     * Value (string or number).
 * Tooltips show different playlist info:
   * Header with filters, categories and total number of playlists.
+  * Gives a warning when tracks from current selection are already on the playlist file (duplicates).
   * Playlists:
     * Name plus UUID.
     * Playlist size (tracks).
 Also for AutoPlaylists (the number of tracks output by the query).